 A guide to the top 10 healthiest countries to be an Expat

 Iceland has been regarded as one of the healthiest places to live (outside of Europe) for multiple reasons.
-The population of Iceland live off of a farm-to-table philosophy, meaning they believe in eating foods that are naturally abundant and fresh.
-They also have phenomenal governmental policies that regulate industrial pollution and encourages businesses to use clean, renewable and sustainable energy sources that aid in the well-being of the countries health standards.
+The population of Iceland lives off of a farm-to-table philosophy.
+It means they believe in eating foods that are naturally abundant and fresh.
+They also have phenomenal governmental policies.
+They monitor industrial pollution and encourage businesses to use clean, renewable, and sustainable energy sources.
+Consequently, it has been an aid in the well-being of the countries health standards.

-The Israelian population flourishes in a culture that promotes a vibrant lifestyle, spirituality and a positive healing environment.
-They focus on an extremely healthy, fresh and delicious diet that promotes the well being of the nation.
+The Israelian population flourishes in a culture that promotes a vibrant lifestyle, spirituality, and a positive healing environment.
+They focus on an extremely healthy, fresh, and delicious diet that promotes the well being of the nation.
 Their healthy eating habits and lifestyle is one of the main reasons why Israel is one of the leading countries for life expectancy rates in the world.
 The emphasis on family and family values are also leading causes for the countries health prosperity.

-The second of two Asian countries that have made it to the top 10 healthiest countries to be an expat in 2019 is Singapore.
+The second Asian country to be an expat in 2020 is Singapore.
 Leading with one of the highest life expectancy rates in the world, Singapore has continuously considered as being one of the most sought out countries to live in as an expatriate.
-Singapore is well known for being extremely safe and has some of the best food in the world.
+Living in Singapore is well known for being extremely safe and has some of the best food in the world.